Cray-HPE/docs-csm/operations/conman/Access_Console_Log_Data_Via_the_System_Monitoring_Framework_SMF.md

 # Access Console Log Data Via the System Monitoring Framework \(SMF\)

-Console log data is collected by SMF and can be queried through the Kibana UI or Elasticsearch.
+Console log data is collected by SMF and can be queried through the SMA Dashboards UI or Opensearch.
 Each line of the console logs are an individual record in the SMF database.

 - [Prerequisites](#prerequisites)
 - [System domain name](#system-domain-name)